Factorization homology of topological manifolds

-We now turn to study of factorization homology of $n$-disk algebras coming from Lie algebras.
+We now discuss factorization homology of $n$-disk algebras coming from Lie algebras.
 Our results are closely analogous to those above about the factorization homology of $n$-disk algebras coming from topological spaces.
-For simplicity we will assume our Lie algebras are defined over a field of characteristic zero, but most of the results are true without this assumption.
+For simplicity, we assume our Lie algebras are defined over a fixed field $k$ of characteristic zero.